RhetTbull/exif2findertags/README.md

 exif2findertags contains a rich templating system which allows fine-grained
 control over the output format of metadata.
-The templating system converts one or template statements, written in exif2findertags templating language, to one or more rendered values using metadata information from the photo being
+The templating system converts one or template statements, written in exif2findertags metadata templating language, to one or more rendered values using metadata information from the photo being
 processed.